15 Curious Facts About Sherlock Holmes

 Toward the end of his life, Conan Doyle embraced spiritualism and invested considerable capital, both personal and financial, in spreading the message.
 He frequented psychics and mediums, held séances, and argued the existence of fairies, defending even the worst photographic forgeries of the winged sprites.
 One headline at the time summed up the situation, asking if the author was “hopelessly crazy.”

-15. Holmes was first in peace, first in war, first in the hearts of his countrymen.
+15. Sherlock Holmes was first in peace, first in war, and first in the hearts of his countrymen.

 Though Conan Doyle couldn’t conceive of Sherlock Holmes in a world post-World-War-I, the great detective saw quite a bit of action during World War II.
 As noted in The Great Detective, Holmes appeared in British propaganda videos; one of his stories was required reading for soldiers in the Soviet army; Britain’s wartime spy agency set up shop on Baker Street and called themselves the “Baker Street Irregulars”; and one of the two films found in Hitler’s bunker was The Hound of the Baskervilles.